Jeff Davis County, Texas: Early days

 In March 1849, Lieutenants William H. C. Whiting and William F. Smith were sent out by Maj.
 Gen. William J. Worth of the Texas 8th Military Department to look for a route from San Antonio to El Paso del Norte.
 A second party, led by Dr. John S. Ford and financed by a group of Austin merchants, pioneered a trail that ran north of the Davis Mountains before turning southward toward El Paso.
 In June 1849 Lt.
 Col. Joseph E. Johnston, attached to Bvt.
 Maj.
 Jefferson Van Horne's battalion, was sent for additional surveying.

 At El Paso, Horne established Fort Bliss.
 Texas Ranger Big Foot Wallace escorted the San Antonio-El Paso Mail coach through the mountains.
 Fort Davis was established in 1854.
 The land was leased from surveyor John James at $300 a year.
 The federal government surrendered the fort to the Confederacy in 1861.
 The CSA abandoned it in 1862 after their defeat at Glorieta Pass, New Mexico.
 The facility was reoccupied by U.S. troops on July 1, 1867, as a base for actions against Native American forces.

 County establishment and growth

 The Texas Legislature established Jeff Davis County on March 15, 1887.
 Fort Davis was named as the county seat.
 Cattle ranchers began operating in the county in the 1880s.
 The towns of Valentine and Chispa became supply centers for the ranchers and were later designated as railroad stops as railway construction entered the area.

 Fort Davis has always been the county's largest town.
 By 1970, Madera Springs was known as the smallest town in Texas.
 Davis Mountains State Park opened to the public in the 1930s, improved during the Great Depression.

+The Davis Mountains region saw continued growth in cultural and scientific significance throughout the mid-20th century.
+The establishment of the McDonald Observatory in 1939 marked a major milestone, positioning the area as an important center for astronomical research due to its high elevation and exceptionally dark skies.
+Over the following decades, the observatory expanded its facilities and public outreach, drawing researchers and visitors from around the world.

+Tourism and conservation efforts also increased during this period.
+Improvements to road infrastructure, including the scenic loop connecting Fort Davis to surrounding mountain areas, made the region more accessible while preserving its natural beauty.
+These developments helped establish Jeff Davis County as a destination for both scientific study and outdoor recreation, blending education, preservation and tourism in a uniquely West Texas setting.

 Fort Davis National Historic Site was established in 1961.
 The Chihuahuan Desert Research Institute arboretum was established in 1974.